 Steps to Remove Malware from WordPress Site

-With a backup in hand, it’s time to fish out the malware and clean your site.
+With a backup in hand, it’s the right moment to fish out the malware and clean your site.

 We will finish up by giving you tips to improve your website security.
 So this doesn’t reoccur in the future.